Berger Montague PC Investigating Claims on Behalf of Six Flags Entertainment Corp. (NYSE: FUN) Investors After Class Action Filing

 News provided byBerger Montague

 PHILADELPHIA, Nov.
-7, 2025 /PRNewswire/ -- National plaintiffs' law firm Berger Montague PC announces that a class action lawsuit against Six Flags Entertainment Corp.
-(NYSE: FUN) ("Six Flags" or the "Company") has been filed on behalf of investors who purchased or acquired Six Flags shares July 1, 2024 through November 5, 2025 (the "Class Period"), including in connection with the merger between Six Flags and Cedar Fair L.P. (the "Merger").
+14, 2025 /PRNewswire/ -- National plaintiffs' law firm Berger Montague PC announces that a class action lawsuit against Six Flags Entertainment Corp.
+(NYSE: FUN) ("Six Flags" or the "Company") has been filed on behalf of investors who purchased or acquired Six Flags shares during the period of July 1, 2024 through November 5, 2025 (the "Class Period"), including in connection with the merger between Six Flags and Cedar Fair L.P. (the "Merger").

 Investor Deadline: Investors who purchased Six Flags securities during the Class Period may, no later than January 5, 2026, seek to be appointed as a lead plaintiff representative of the class.
 To learn your rights, CLICK HERE .

-Six Flags, headquartered in Arlington, Texas, operates amusement parks across North America.
+Six Flags, headquartered in Arlington, Texas, is a leading owner and operator of theme and water parks.

-According to the lawsuit, the registration statement and prospectus published in connection with the Merger did not accurately reflect Six Flags' financial and operational condition.
-The complaint alleges that, despite executives' claims of transformational investment, Six Flags had long suffered from underinvestment, leaving its parks in need of substantial additional capital and operational spending.
+The lawsuit alleges that the Merger registration statement and prospectus failed to present an accurate picture of Six Flags' financial and operational condition.
+Six Flags, according to the complaint, had experienced years of underinvestment, leaving its parks requiring substantial capital to remain competitive.
+These undisclosed challenges, the lawsuit contends, undercut the merger narrative presented to investors.

-On July 1, 2024, the merger's closing date, Six Flags stock traded above $55 per share, but thereafter fell to as low as $20, a decline of nearly 64%.
+On July 1, 2024, the Merger closing date, Six Flags stock traded above $55 per share, thereafter, declining to as low as $20, a 64% loss in value.

 If you are a Six Flags investor and would like to learn more about this action, CLICK HERE or please contact Berger Montague: Andrew Abramowitz at [email protected] or (215) 875-3015, or Caitlin Adorni at [email protected] or (267)764-4865.